TBV Radar SLAM -- trust but verify loop candidates: Conclusions

 \section{Conclusions}

-We proposed \tbv{} -- a real-time method for robust and accurate large-scale SLAM using a spinning 2D radar.
-We showed that loop candidate retrieval can be largely improved by origin-shifting, coupled place similarity/odometry uncertainty search, and selecting the most likely loop constraint as proposed by our verification model.
-A high level of loop robustness was achieved by carefully verifying loop constraints based on multiple sources of information, such as place similarity, consistency with odometry uncertainty, and alignment quality assessed after registration.
-We evaluated TBV on two public datasets and demonstrated a substantial improvement to the state of the art in radar SLAM, making radar an attractive option to lidar for robust and accurate localization.
-Quantitative and qualitative experiments demonstrated a high level of generalization across environments.
-Some findings in our ablation study suggest that heavy filtering is undesired as it discards details that are important for place recognition.
+We proposed \tbv{} -- a method for robust and accurate large-scale SLAM using a spinning 2D radar.
+We showed that loop retrieval can be largely improved by origin-shifting, coupled place similarity/odometry uncertainty search, and selecting the most likely loop constraint as proposed by our verification model.
+A high level of robustness was achieved by carefully verifying loop constraints based on multiple sources of information, such as place similarity, consistency with odometry uncertainty, and alignment quality assessed after registration.
+We evaluated TBV on three public datasets and demonstrated a substantial improvement to the state of the art, while generalizing to new environments, making radar an attractive option to lidar for robust and accurate localization.
+Some findings in our ablation study suggest that heavy filtering is undesired as it discards important details for place recognition.
 Thus, in the future, we will explore building detailed and dense representations of scenes, fully utilizing the geometric information richness, uniquely provided by spinning FMCW radar.